Nyrdin/Flash-USDT-Sender-Bot/README.md

 ## 🌟 Overview

 The **Flash USDT Sender Bot** allows users to simulate the sending of USDT on various blockchain testnets or local development environments.
-It helps in verifying transaction flows, testing dApp interactions, and understanding the mechanics of token transfers in a controlled and safe setting.
+It helps in verifying transaction flows, testing dApp interactions, and understanding the mechanics of token transfers in a controlled and safe setting

 🧠 *“Safely test and simulate USDT transaction workflows and wallet functionalities with our reliable simulation tool — no real funds are involved.”*